Lebo-Madikane/system-engineering-devops/shell-basics/README.md

 SHELL BASICS
 ------------

-A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.
+A shell is a computer program that presents a command line interface (CLI) which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

 0 - A bash script that prints the absolute path name of the current working directory.